 “The premise of immunoblotting is simple, but execution is tricky, and there are many variations in the method that can affect the outcome.
 Add quantitation to the end of an immunoblot and the complexity of implementations increases even further.”

 Think about a typical Western blot.
 Maybe you’re about to attempt your first one.
 Maybe you’ve been doing Westerns for years.
 Regardless of your level of expertise, there are multiple questions to answer before you begin.

-LI-COR provides products, protocols, and support for Western blotting (and a range of other protein assays) that help reduce variability and increase reproducibility.
+LI-COR provides products, protocols, and support for Western blotting (and a range of other assays) that help reduce variability and increase replicability.
 Let us know how we can help you.Get in Touch

 Continue reading: Using Chemistry to Get Proportional Signals